 The 1992 Amendments addressed industry concerns regarding the Department's commitment to providing support in the event of Guarantee Agency failures.
 Pursuant to the 1992 Amendments, Guarantee Agencies are required to maintain specified reserve fund levels.
-Such levels are defined as 0.5 percent of the total attributable amount of all outstanding loans guaranteed by the agency for the fiscal year of the agency that begins in 1993, 0.7 percent for the agency's fiscal year beginning in 1994, 0.9 percent for the agency's fiscal year beginning on or after January 1, 1996.
+Such levels are defined as 0.5 percent of the total attributable amount of all outstanding loans guaranteed by the agency for the fiscal year of the agency that begins in 1993, 0.7 percent for the agency's fiscal year beginning in 1994, 0.9 percent for the agency's fiscal year beginning in 1995, and 1.1 percent for the agency's fiscal year beginning on or after January 1, 1996.

 If (i) the Guarantee Agency fails to achieve the minimum reserve level in any two consecutive years, (ii) the Guarantee Agency's federal reimbursements are reduced to 80 percent (or 78 percent after October 1, 1993) or (iii) the Department determines the Guarantee Agency's administrative or financial condition jeopardizes its continued ability to perform its responsibilities, the Department must require the Guarantee Agency to submit and implement a management plan to address the deficiencies.
 The Department may terminate the Guarantee Agency's agreements with the Department if the Guarantee Agency fails to submit the required plan, or fails to improve its administrative or financial condition substantially, or if the Department determines the Guarantee Agency is in danger of financial collapse.
-In such event, the Department is authorized to undertake specified actions to assure the continued payment of claims, including making advances to guarantees to another Guarantee Agency, or transfer of guarantees to the Department itself.
+In such event, the Department is authorized to undertake specified actions to assure the continued payment of claims, including making advances to guarantee agencies to cover immediate cash needs, transferring of guarantees to another Guarantee Agency, or transfer of guarantees to the Department itself.